 At least one such endorsement is required for a complete application.
-The form and content of the endorsement are at the discretion of the party providing the endorsement; however, the letter must include an express statement of support for the application as submitted and the contact information of the entity providing the endorsement.
+The form and content of the endorsement are at the discretion of the party providing the endorsement; however, the letter must identify the applied-for gTLD string and the applying entity, include an express statement of support for the application, as submitted and supply the contact information of the entity providing the endorsement.